eclipse-tractusx/eclipse-tractusx.github.io/docs/tutorials/e2e/inform/architecture.md

 With that you are able to speak Catena-X.

-[Felix]: <> (Ist das nicht eher BAMM?
+[//]: # (Felix: Ist das nicht eher BAMM?
 AAS beschäftigt sich ja mit dem strukturierten Auffinden und Zugreifen von Daten.
 Die "Sprache" von Catena-X wären dann die semantischen Modelle?)

 **Now the question is how can you find the Assets,the Data? / Wanna find Data?
 Digital Twin Registry is your Service of Choice**